-Founded through a shared love for North Devon, traditional techniques, modern skills and the passion to create aspiration in the local community, Jessica Pearson and Louise Middleton started to develop the Maker Series concept.
+Founded through a love for Northern Devon, traditional techniques, modern skills and the passion to create aspiration in the local community.

 Jessica Pearson, the founder of The Maker Series, films, photographs and interviews Northern Devon Makers.
 She captures inspirational content whilst documenting how each Maker creates a living through their passion in rural/coastal Devon.